-Young women between the ages of 16 to 24 are at the greatest risk for sexual coercion and violence (Rand, 2009).
-Research also demonstrates that approximately 1 in 3 teens report abuse in a romantic relationship, including emotional and verbal abuse (Davis, 2008).
+Approximately 7% of women and 4% of men who ever experienced rape, physical violence, or stalking by an intimate partner first experienced some form of partner violence by that partner before 18 years of age (Smith, et al., 2017).
+The 2013 national Youth Risk Behavior Survey found approximately 10% of high school students reported sexual victimization from a dating partner in the 12 months before they were surveyed (Vagi, et al., 2015).
 Dr. Elizabeth Miller is a researcher and pediatrician who studies the intersection of relationship violence, sexual coercion, and reproductive health.
 She recently published her findings on a patient survey administered to nearly 1300 females (ages 16-29 years old) seeking care in five family planning clinics in Northern California.
-The study found that 53% of respondents reported physical or sexual partner violence, 19% reported experiencing pregnancy coercion and 15% reported birth control sabotage.
-One-third of respondents reporting partner violence (35%) also reported reproductive control (Miller, 2012).
+The study found that 53 percent of respondents reported physical or sexual partner violence, 19 percent reported experiencing pregnancy coercion and 15 percent reported birth control sabotage.
+One third of respondents reporting partner violence (35%) also reported reproductive control (Miller, 2012).

 Given the connection between sexual abuse, violence, and teen pregnancy, it is important to assist teen survivors who are dealing with sexual assault or pregnancy issues with the resources they will need to make informed decisions.
-The statutory guide in Section III of this manual can assist in providing information on obligations to report and age of consent laws.
+The statutory guide in section III of this manual can assist in providing information on obligations to report and age of consent laws.
 Additionally, your interaction with a teen may need to include one or more of the following: